A Shared Responsibility

 Additional Campus Resources

 Taking care of your mental and physical health is crucial right now.
-If you or someone you know needs help, please visit our Campus Resources page to get support.
+If you or someone you know needs help, please visit our Wellbeing & Support page.

 It’s especially important to note that it’s normal to be experiencing a range of emotional reactions to the evolving global health situation.
 If your stress is interfering with your relationships, studies, work or daily life, support is available.